Red-tiled rooftops in Florence seen through a window. (Photos by Leigh Badgley)

 I don’t know if I had a touch of Stendhal Syndrome or if I was just fatigued, but if you’re going to Florence, here’s a tip: wear comfortable shoes, drink plenty of water, and order pasta immediately in the nearest trattoria if you get a case of the shakes from beauty overload.

-Leigh Badgley is a television producer and writer, currently on sabbatical in Verona, Italy.
+Leigh Badgley is a television producer and writer on sabbatical in Verona, Italy.